JoseBrouwer/Broken-Link-Checker/README.md

 3. select the folder(s) indicated on the terminal in sequential order, it may say the folder for the course, the content folder, the links.json file, or the links2.json
     - Depends on the selected flag, you should be prompted for a specific folder.
 If not, look at `The Involved Way` for detailed steps of what to do next
 4. When you see `Running broken-link-check.py...` select the `links2.json` file in the `Broken-Link-Checker` folder on your computer
-    - After all the correct files are selected the links are tested
+    - After all the correct files are selected, the links are tested
     - All broken links are found in `broken_links.json`
-5. Check `redirected_links.txt` for any weird sites by clicking on the link to the right `Redirected To`.
+5. Check `redirected_links.txt` for any weird sites by clicking on the link to the right of `Redirected To`.
     - If this link takes you somewhere weird (gambling site, adult site, unrelated to course content)
     - Then the link on the left of `Redirected to` must be incluided in the Broken Link Report